The Who in XAI: How AI Background Shapes Perceptions of AI Explanations: Discussion Implications

 \section{Discussion \& Implications}

-Although both AI-background and non-AI-background groups had a clear preference for the Rationale Generating agent, the qualitative analysis revealed nuanced differences in how they interpret different types of explanations, especially their preference for the NR Robot showing numbers.
-In this section, we discuss possible causes of the observed differences, then discuss implications for designing XAI systems by accounting for users' background differences to bridge the AI creator-consumer gaps, then the broader implications for explainable and responsible AI.
+In this section, we discuss possible causes of the observed differences between the groups, then discuss implications for designing XAI systems by accounting for users' background differences to bridge the AI creator-consumer gaps, and then the broader implications for explainable and responsible AI.